Skip to main content

 PlaceSummarySerializer(place).attribute('style').attribute('sleeps')

-CalendarDate and DateTime attributes (even arrays of CalendarDate and DateTime values) are automatically converted to their ISO values as part of serialization.
+CalendarDate and DateTime attributes (even arrays of them) are automatically converted to their ISO values during serialization.

-When serializing a Dream model with DreamSerializer, the OpenAPI shape of attributes corresponding to database columns is determined automatically (except for json and jsonb columns).
-However, you may still want to include an openapi description:
+When serializing a Dream model with DreamSerializer, the OpenAPI shape of database column attributes is determined automatically (except for json and jsonb columns).
+You can still add an OpenAPI description if you want:

 export const PlaceSerializer = (place: Place) =>